Trump's policies on immigrants and tariffs could hurt Harvey efforts

 Undocumented immigrant inflows had already slowed to 100,000 a year — a far cry from the half-million who padded out the workforce in the late 1990s, according to Pew Research Center estimates.

 But Trump's pledge to start mass deportations and build a wall along the Mexican border appear to have resulted in an increase of immigrants staying close to home, according to the White House.
-There has also been a 40 percent uptick in ICE raids and pronouncements by the Trump administration.
+There has also been a 40 percent uptick in ICE enforcement actions, the agency reported.

 "There's a lot of misinformation circulating and rumors and misunderstanding of the way immigration works," thanks to leaked copies of unsigned executive orders and the Administration's "restatement of existing law as if it's something new," said Jackie Vimo, a policy analyst at the National Immigration Law Center.
 That's encouraging fearful immigrants to stay home whenever they can.